scraperwiki/dumptruck/readme.md

 Highwall
 ==============

-Highwall is an document=like interface to an SQLite database that lets you relax.
+Highwall is an document-like interface to an SQLite database that lets you relax.
 It supports the following database formats.

 Quick start